joakim/fischer960/README.md

 #### `toMirror(arrangement)`

-Mirrors a starting position's arrangement of pieces (returns its "twin").
+Mirrors an arrangement of pieces (returns its “twin”).

 ```js
 toMirror('BBQNNRKR') // -> 'RKRNNQBB'